 - Crypto.com Coin- 1,465% ROI reaching an ATH of $0.96

-Now if I can remember back to my days in math class to figure out the average year to date (YTD) return on investment (ROI) we can take each cryptocurrency’s year to date return, add them together and divide by the number of coins to give us an average return of 2,678.9% for the top ten coins.
+Now, if I can remember back to my days in math class to figure out the average year-to-date (YTD) return on investment (ROI), we can take each cryptocurrency’s year-to-date return, add them together and divide by the number of coins to give us an average return of 2,678.9% for the top ten coins.
 While the S&P 500 had a fantastic year with a 25% return, I think I will stick to crypto with the top ten crypto returns rewarding the brave investors of this new frontier with over a 2,500% return, Wowza!
+So when it comes to crypto vs S&P 500, crypto certainly takes the win.

 There are so many reasons to be bullish on the potential future performance of crypto and it is easy to see why so many investors are looking into this space as an investible asset class capable of high returns.
 There is a growing trend that we see of younger generations, the leaders and entrepreneurs of tomorrow being more bullish on crypto than ever before with a recent CNBC article reporting that nearly half of millennial millionaires have at least 25% of their total wealth held in cryptocurrencies.